 Known for his versatility, Matt Fisher is a sought after drummer and percussionist based in London.
 Matt has performed and collaborated with some of the UK’s most prominent musicians such as; Tina May, Jacqui Dankworth, Najma Akhtar, Nikki Illes, Steve Waterman, Anita Wardell and Christine Tobin.
 Working in a variety of styles from pop and rock, to jazz and orchestral, Matt has toured and performed around the world including; India, USA, Morocco, Mexico and across Europe.
-Matt is endorsed by Kandu Percussion in Israel.
+Matt is endorsed by Kandu Percussion.

 As well as having a busy performing and teaching schedule, Matt is an examiner for Trinity College London and an adjudicator for the International ArtsGames Drumming Federation held in Canada.
 Publications Matt has written include a transcription book on the drummer Tony Williams (Tony Williams – So What 1964 Jazzwise Publications), featuring for the first time a full transcription and analysis of the drummer’s groundbreaking playing in the live version of ‘So What’ from the classic 1964 Miles Davis album; ‘Four and More’.
 Matt has also contributed articles to the Modern Drummer Magazine (USA).